JonathanTheDuck/et26_VisualWorldParadigm/README.md

 The following file structure can be adapted and extended in the proceedings of the study:

 |01_experiment

-    |openSesame--contains the osII version-files created during the project. (exception first testing versions)
+--|openSesame:contains the osII version-files created during the project. (exception first testing versions)

-    |stimuli-- contains all audio and image materials used for the experiment
+--|stimuli: contains all audio and image materials used for the experiment

-|02_analytics--
+|02_analytics

 |03_paper--contains all presentations, materials and pdfs of final report.